White Ring (band): History

 Chaind Vol. 1 (Pendu Sound Recordings); after that they went on seven year-long hiatus.
 In July 2018, the band made a comeback and released their debut studio album, Gate of Grief.
 The album was originally scheduled to be released on June 22, but was eventually delayed and released on July 27.
 The album was in the works for eight years, but was put off due to Malia's health issues.
+In 2016 Adina Viarengo joined the group to finish the record and sings on many of the songs, she later went on to work in the group full time.

 In late 2019 it was confirmed that Kendra Malia had died on October 25, she was 37 years old.

+On May 14, 2019 they released their second free mixtape Chaind Vol. 2 which was made available on streaming services later that month.

+The group's debut EP and first two albums form a full trilogy that deals with themes of trauma, loss and acceptance.
+On 23 February 2024 they announced their third studio album Angel 13 Volume 1 which would begin a follow up trilogy.